google/go-tika/CONTRIBUTING.md

      commits related to that bug or feature.

-  1. Go makes it very simple to ensure properly formatted code, so always run `go fmt` on your code before committing it.
+  1. Go makes it very simple to ensure properly formatted code, so always run `gofmt` on your code before committing it.
 You should also run [golint][] over your code.
 As noted in the [golint readme][], it's not strictly necessary that your code be completely "lint-free", but this will help you find common style issues.